 In-Person Mentoring Apiary

-Join instructors from the Bee Squad in our teaching apiary on the University of MN St. Paul campus for in-person workshops that will take you from spring to fall.
-Each class will focus on a specific seasonal management skill, with time for participants to try inspection techniques and ask questions about their own colonies.
-We encourage beekeepers to sign up for multiple workshops over the season.
-Depending on class size and topic, participants may be broken into groups based on experience.
-Beekeepers should come into the apiary with a basic understanding of honey bee biology and hive structure.
-We welcome experienced beekeepers as well as first year beekeepers and those who have taken the Beekeeping in Northern Climates course and want to try hive management before purchasing their own bees!
+Join instructors from the Bee Squad in our teaching apiary on the University of Minnesota St. Paul campus for in-person workshops that will take you from spring to fall.
+Each workshop will focus on a seasonal management skill, with time for participants to try inspection techniques and ask questions about their own colonies.
+Participants should wear their own protective equipment (bee veil, jacket, or suit) and come into the apiary with a basic understanding of honey bee biology and hive structure.
+If you have recently taken the Beekeeping in Northern Climates course, this is a great opportunity to receive guidance through your first beekeeping season or to try hive management before purchasing your own bees!

 Mentoring Apiary Logistics